Academics / Undergraduate Study / Bachelor of Science DegreeCurriculum & Requirements

 - ES APPM 311-0 - Methods of Applied Mathematics plus a 300 or 400 level elective

-- ES APPM 312 Methods of Applied Mathematics: Complex Variables (offered spring quarter in odd-numbered years) or MATH 325 - Complex Variables for Applications
+- ES APPM 312 Methods of Applied Mathematics: Complex Variables (offered in alternate years) or MATH 325 - Complex Variables for Applications

 - ES_APPM 345 - Applied Linear Algebra (offered winter quarter in even-numbered years) or MATH 334 Linear Algebra: Second Course

-- ES APPM 346 - Modeling and Computation in Science and Engineering (offered winter quarter in odd-numbered years)
+- ES APPM 346 - Modeling and Computation in Science and Engineering (offered in alternate years)

 Additional Courses (2 courses)